 Tuition: Military Science courses at UOG are tuition free.
 However, students must be full time in order to enroll in SROTC.
 All Military Science required uniform and equipment are provided on a loan basis.
 All Military Science course texts are also provided to students at no cost.

 Financial Assistance: Two, three, and four-year Army ROTC scholarships are available on a competitive basis for qualified applicants.
 Recipients receive full tuition, lab fees, book expenses up to \$250, and a \$300 per month stipend for up to 10 months of their freshman school year; \$350 the sophomore year.
 All contracted advance course cadets receive a monthly stipend.
 Juniors receive \$450 a month, Seniors \$500 a month, for up to 10 months per academic school year.

-Professional Military Education (PME): The PME component, a requirement prior to commissioning, consists of two parts: A baccalaureate degree in an approved field and successful completion of at least one undergraduate course from each of the following designated fields: Military History (HI 306 or equivalent HI 463 from the University of Maryland); Written Communication Skills (EN 110, EN 111, CO 106, CO 210); Math Reasoning (MA 110, MA 161a, MA 161b, MA 165, MA 203); Computer Literacy (CS 200, CS 201, BA 130, BA 230, MA 151); Human Behavior (AN/SO 332, GE 201, HI 121, HI 122, BA 110, GE 101, PS 101, AN 101, AN 212, LN 200, LN 300, PS 202, PY 101, SO 101, SO 202).
+Professional Military Education (PME): The PME component, a requirement prior to commissioning, consists of two parts: A baccalaureate degree in an approved field and successful completion of at least one undergraduate course from each of the following designated fields: Military History (ROTC Contracted Cadets must take HI 306 offered at UOG.
+Any exception to this requirement that involve an alternative course must first be approved by the Professor of Military Science before the alternative course is taken); Written Communication Skills (EN 110, EN 111, CO 106, CO 210); Math Reasoning (MA 110, MA 161a, MA 161b, MA 165, MA 203); Computer Literacy (CS 200, CS 201, BA 130, BA 230, MA 151); Human Behavior (AN/SO 332, GE 201, HI 121, HI 122, BA 110, GE 101, PS 101, AN 101, AN 212, LN 200, LN 300, PS 202, PY 101, SO 101, SO 202).
 SROTC Scholarship recipients are required to complete at least one semester of foreign language within one year of acceptance and use of said scholarship.
 Any foreign language course offered at UOG, other than English, will meet this requirement.